PSH-Computing-AI-club/competition-spring-2025/rules-and-regulations.md

 ## :speaking_head: 3.
 Consulting External Sources

-Consult this section for regulations regarding the consultation of external sources outside of your brain.
+Consult this section for regulations regarding the consultation of external sources outside your brain.

 ### 3.1.
 Can I consult other people for the competition?

 Yes, but under limited conditions.
-You are _permitted_ to talk general ideas regarding strategies and code with people outside of your team.
+You are _permitted_ to talk general ideas regarding strategies and code with people outside your team.
 Those people however are _not allowed_ to dictate your strategy nor are they allowed to write your code in any form.

 ### 3.2.
 Can I consult the internet (or reference material) for the competition?